 - Seat belts

-Our children can be vulnerable to defective toys and can face injury or even death in the worst scenarios.
-Some dangers of defective toys include choking hazards, poisonous lead paint, or toys that do not clearly express their functions.
-Always monitor your child when they are playing for added precaution.
+Our children can be vulnerable to defective toys, facing injury or even death in the worst cases.
+Some dangers of defective toys include choking hazards, poisonous lead paint, and toys that do not clearly express age restrictions.

-Products and items that you use on a daily basis can also be potentially harmful if some error occured during their manufacture.
+Products and items that you use daily can also be potentially harmful if some error occurred during their manufacture.

-The following household appliances have been known to be sometimes defective and cause injury or harm:
+The following household appliances can sometimes be defective and cause injury or harm:

 - Cooking appliances causing electric shock or overheating